 This refreshing activity not only rewards your child’s mind but also their tummy.
 Plus, it is a great way to keep hydrated.

 Indoor settings are just perfect for a game of balloon volleyball!
 All you need for this indoor brain break for kindergarten is a balloon and quick reflexes.

 12. Would You Rather Questions

 Quiz your kids over some funny (and intense!)
-Would You Rather Questions for a quick brain break and get them scratching their heads.
+Would You Rather Questions and get them scratching their heads.

 We even have a whole section of intriguing Harry Potter Would You Rather Questions for all the potterheads.

 Challenge your imagination and balancing skills by building the tallest tower from coins!
-This super fun brain break for kids also doubles up as a hands-on STEM activity.
+This super fun, educational brain break for kids also doubles up as a hands-on STEM activity.

 14. Animal Yoga

 Roll out the yoga mat and let your child practice a few postures from animal yoga.